OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/github-actions.md

 It can be useful to run multiple Octopus Deploy GitHub Actions in sequence as part of a larger workflow.
 To do this, simply include each Octopus Action as a step within a single job.

-If you need to run sequential Octopus Actions in separate jobs, you can also configure your jobs to run sequentially by [defining prerequisite jobs](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/using-jobs-in-a-workflow#defining-prerequisite-jobs).
+If you need to run sequential actions in separate jobs, you can also configure your jobs to run sequentially by [defining prerequisite jobs](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/using-jobs-in-a-workflow#defining-prerequisite-jobs).

 ## Previous Versions